-Since 2014, icddr,b’s Social Enterprise Model (SEM) has been bridging the gap between the public and private sector TB care in Bangladesh, by increasing TB case detection.
-It was observed that the health seeking behavior of the clients and other factors often result in patient delay.
-This study will generate evidence about the gaps in the patient pathway, by estimating delay in diagnosis and treatment.
+Since 2014, icddr,b’s Social Enterprise Model (SEM) has been bridging the gap between public and private sector TB care in Bangladesh by increasing TB case detection.
+It was observed that the health-seeking behavior of the clients and other factors often result in patient delay.
+This study will generate evidence about the gaps in the patient pathway by estimating delays in diagnosis and treatment.
 TB is a mandatorily notifiable disease in Bangladesh.
-This study will also assess acceptability of ‘Janao’ app which has been designed to aid the private practicing physicians in notifying TB cases to the government.
+This study will also assess the acceptability of the ‘Janao’ app, which has been designed to aid private practicing physicians in notifying the government of TB cases.

 OBJECTIVES

-- To estimate the delay in diagnosis and initiation of treatment after onset of symptoms
+• To estimate the delay in diagnosis and initiation of treatment after the onset of symptoms

-- To identify the factors associated with diagnostic delay and treatment delay of TB patients
+• To identify the factors associated with diagnostic delay and treatment delay in TB patients

-- To assess the acceptability of the “Janao” platform among the private health care providers as a TB notification tool
+• To assess the acceptability of the “Janao” platform among private health care providers as a TB notification tool

-- To assess the acceptability of the “Janao” platform among the DOTS Centre staff
+• To assess the acceptability of the “Janao” platform among the DOTS Center staff

-- To develop dynamical model of TB epidemiology in Bangladesh to predict contribution of public, NGO, private sector in overall case notification
+• To develop a dynamical model of TB epidemiology in Bangladesh to predict the contribution of the public, NGO, and private sectors to overall case notification

 STUDY AREA